Medhat-Mahmoud/Ghat-Package-in-R/README.md

 # Ghat
 Quantifying evolution and selection on complex traits

-To try the package please use "test-Script.R" file
+To try the package please use "Test-Script.R" file